 To create and sign a Durable Power of Attorney (DPOA), you must be “competent,” also referred to as “of sound mind.”
 That means you must have the mental capacity to understand the benefits, risks and effect of signing the document.
-You can revoke your DPOA as long as you are of sound mind, but not once you become incompetent, so your understanding of the meaning and effect of the document before signing is crucial.
+Understanding the meaning and effect of the document before signing is crucial.
 Here are some frequently-asked-questions about what makes a person competent or incompetent to sign.

 A person is mentally competent as long as they can understand the rights, responsibilities, risks, or benefits involved in decisions, and the potential consequences of what they decide.
 The Due Process in Competence Determinations Act (DPCDA), particularly Prob.
 C § 810-813, sets the standards for determining whether a person has the capacity to enter into a contract.
 Having a mental or physical disorder does not automatically mean a person is incapacitated; there must be a specific inability to understand and make decisions.